 DefinitionThis section has been translated automatically.

-Naevi or malformations with eccrine glandular components are extremely rare.
-Their clinical morphology is as diverse as it is uncharacteristic.
-Some nevi may have residual eccrine functions such as localized hyperhidrosis.
+Nevi or malformations with eccrine glandular components are extremely rare.
+Their clinical morphology is as varied as it is uncharacteristic.
+Some nevi may have residual eccrine features, such as localized hyperhidrosis.

-From the older literature the following terms are summarized under this term:
+From the older literature, the following terms are grouped under this term:

 - Eccrine pilar angiomatous nevus